run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 7-  Enter the relevant data:

-   - **Connection name**: Enter the name of the connection you want to connect to;
+   - **Connection name**: enter the name of the connection you want to connect to;

-   - **Server URL**: Enter the server address for the connection.
+   - **Server URL**: enter the server address for the connection.
 The protocol (http) must be placed in the URL;

    - **User**: enter the username;